-Adverse susta ainabili ty indicator Metric Unit 2022 Cover- age Explanation Actions taken, and actions planned and targets set for the next reference period Social and employee matters 10 Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises Share of investments, % 0.1% 46.7% Companies being involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises are generally exclude (see: Living better for longer and our minimum criteria).
-11 Lack of processes and compliance mecha- nisms to monitor compliance with UN Global Compact prin- ciples and OECD Guidelines for Multi- national Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance/complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises Share of investments, % 22.7% 46.3% Compliance mechanisms are a pre-requisite for companies to be able to self-identify (potential) breaches with the UNGC principles or OECD Guidelines for Multinational Enterprises, we therefore generally require these from companies.
-12 Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies Average % of gender pay gap 17.2% 10.8% gender pay gap in our liquid p complete data on.
-We suppo data providers we assess the average % of cortfolios, as this is what we have more rt shareholder proposals calling for equal sure in our listed equity funds.
-13 Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members Average % of female board members 32.8% 46.0% with requirements on board diversity vote in favour of proposed app in accordance with these requirements and (b) in all other countries t vote against the (re)appointment of male board members when the b fully consists of men.
-14 Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons Share of investments, % 0,0% 46.7%
+Adverse sust ainabili ty indicator Cover- age Explanation Actions taken, and actions planned and targets set for the next reference period Social and employee matters 10 Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises Share of investments, % 0.1% 67.8% Companies being involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises are generally excluded (see: Living better for longer and Our minimum criteria).
+11 Lack of processes and compliance mechanisms to monitor compli- ance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance/com- plaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises Share of investments, % 31.7% 67.4% Compliance mechanisms are a pre-requisite for companies to be able to self identify (potential) breaches with the UNGC principles or OECD Guidelines for Multinational Enterprises, we therefore generally require these from companies.
+12 Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies Average % of gender pay gap 13.8% 16.0% gender pay gap for the ho as this is what we have m nal data providers we assess the average % of oldings of our liquid Van Lanschot Kempen funds, fore complete data on.
+We support shareholder Il pay or gender pay gap disclosure in our listed 13 Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members Average % of female board members 33.2% 66.9% female to male board men have more complete data rnal data providers we assess the average ratio of mbers in our liquid portfolios, as this is what we on.
+For our own listed equity funds, we vote in poard diversity and against Board Chair in cases the board.